DennisRotondi/QuAk/README.md

 pip install opencv-python pycocotools matplotlib onnxruntime onnx
 ```

-In the future, when MATLAB will support batch classification in SAM natively, you can skip this step.
+In the future, when MATLAB® will support batch classification in SAM natively, you can skip this step.

 ## How to use

-(1) Once you have the dataset, for example [download ours](https://drive.google.com/file/d/1vYKT7q8JimahwEILucVmURDJXQJKkJck/view?usp=sharing), you need to generate masks using any segmentator of your choice.
+1) Once you have the dataset, for example [download ours](https://drive.google.com/file/d/1vYKT7q8JimahwEILucVmURDJXQJKkJck/view?usp=sharing), you need to generate masks using any segmentator of your choice.

-If you have installed SAM, you can call our MATLAB function ```generate_masks_sam```.
+If you have installed SAM, you can call our MATLAB® function ```generate_masks_sam```.
 This function has the following arguments:
 - `sam_script`:  Path to the segment-anything/scripts/amg.py script that runs the segment anything model.
 - `checkpoint_path`: Path to the checkpoint file for the model downloaded above.